sarathsoma/learn-anything/README.md

 <h1 align="center"><a href="https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ">Community 👬</a></h1>

-Both this project and the search engine [is in active development](https://github.com/learn-anything/learn-anything).
+Both this project and the website [is in active development](https://github.com/learn-anything/learn-anything).

 If you want to help improve it in any way or want to join an ever growing community of learners, you can join our active [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the [development](https://github.com/learn-anything/search-engine) and adding features to the website or you can create a study group for any branch in the mind map and learn together.